Moreland School District

 • California Alternative Assessment (CAA) for grades 3-8 as an alternative assessment as determined by a student's Individualized Education Plan (IEP) in English Language Arts and Math.

-• California Science Test, is for grades 5 and 8, is aligned to the Next Generation Science Standards (NGSS).
+• California Science Test, for grades 5 and 8, is aligned to the Next Generation Science Standards (NGSS).
 IEPs also allow for participation in an alternative assessment through the California Alternate Assessment (CAA).

 • English Language Proficiency Assessments for California (ELPAC) is the mandated state test for determining English language proficiency (ELP).
 It must be given to students whose primary language is one other than English.
-The ELPAC is aligned with the 2012 California English Language Development Standards and is comprised of two separate ELP assessments: The Initial ELPAC and the Summative ELPAC.
+The ELPAC is aligned with the 2012 California English Language Development Standards and is comprised of two separate ELP assessments: the Initial ELPAC and the Summative ELPAC.

 Student Score Reports